hlweber/NEAT-FlappyBird/README.md

 ### 2. Model Training

-NEAT is a model that mutates and envolves given a fitness value - in this case, the greatest the fitness, the better.
+NEAT is a model that mutates and evolves given a fitness value - in this case, the greatest the fitness, the better.

-In this model, the birds that traveled the furthest had a bigger fitness value.
+In this model, the birds that travel the furthest have a bigger fitness value.

 ---

 ## Results

-As Flappy Bird is a fairly simple game (you just have to decide either the birds should jump or not), training the model with a population of 100 birds will generate some random species that perform pretty well.
+As Flappy Bird is a fairly simple game (you just have to decide either the bird should jump or not), training the model with a population of 100 birds will generate some random species that perform pretty well, which is not the best to see how the evolution of the model works.

-That being said, I choose the population to be 10 birds, so it will be easier to perceive the evolution of the generations
+That being said, the model population is set to be 10 birds, so it's easier to perceive the evolution of the generations.

 COLOCAR GIF